rails/solid_cache/README.md

 #### Cache configuration

-Solid cache supports these options in addition to the standard `ActiveSupport::Cache::Store` options.
+Solid Cache supports these options in addition to the standard `ActiveSupport::Cache::Store` options.

 - `error_handler` - a Proc to call to handle any `ActiveRecord::ActiveRecordError`s that are raises (default: log errors as warnings)
 - `expiry_batch_size` - the batch size to use when deleting old records (default: `100`)